popdemtech/smartsite/walkthrough.md

   <img src="/assets/img/posts/install-nodejs-windows/walkthrough_9.png" style="width:50%;min-width:320px;" />
 </p>

-If you selected "Automatically install the necessary tools" in **Step 6**, after the node's install is finished, a window will appear with some information about the libraries that are about to be installed.
+If you selected "Automatically install the necessary tools" in **Step 6**, a window will appear with some information about the libraries that are about to be installed.
 Continue through the prompts.

 ### 11. Finish Tools' Install in Powershell